 All adults in our school have a responsibility for Safeguarding.
-All staff have completed Basic Awareness of Safeguarding Training, led by the school Designated Safeguarding Lead and TKAT Senior Safeguarding Lead, as well as refresher online training.
+All staff have completed Safeguarding Awareness Training, led by the school Designated Safeguarding Lead and TKAT Senior Safeguarding Lead, as well as refresher online training.
 The most recent whole school staff training took place in September 2020.
 All staff Safeguarding training is recorded for school records.

 All the policies in school are kept centrally, the safeguarding policy is reviewed annually and its related policies and practices are reviewed regularly.
-Our practices and policies reflect the guidance outlined in "Keeping Children Safe in Education".
+Our practices and policies reflect the guidance outlined in "Keeping Children Safe in Education" (2020).

 Please see below for our relevant safeguarding policies:

 PANTS - NSPCC Advice for Parents

 Being a parent always seems to mean lots of worrying, especially when it comes to keeping your child or children safe.

 All parents worry about different types of abuse and how to talk to their children about some of these issues.

 The NSPCC have a really useful website called 'Talk Pants.'
 This site teaches children important messages, like their body belongs to them and they should tell an adult if they're upset or worried.
 There are activities for children on there and also advice for parents.

 Below you will see a link to the website and also a leaflet for parents providing some useful advice.